 Students have taken part in special events like visiting the Platte River to view the cranes during their migrations.
 One NRT student who had worked for The Nature Conservancy presented information about the cranes and the local ecosystem before participants headed out for the blinds.
 NRT leaders seek out such educational opportunities and gladly incorporate them in the traineeship when students, staff, or visiting guests offer them.

 Conferences, Seminars, Workshops, and Retreats

 Students help host the national water conference held at the university annually and meet with speakers for in-depth discussions related to water science, law, technology, and policy.
-They participate in one or more of the seminars or summer water tour sponsored by the university’s Water Center or other groups such as the Computer Science and Engineering Department.
-Through such activities, they have the chance to speak with resource managers, state and federal agencies, citizens, and scientists about water problems.
+They participate in one or more of the seminars sponsored by the university’s Water Center or other groups such as the Computer Science and Engineering Department.
+Through such activities, they have the chance to speak with scientists and professionals who work in their area of interest.

-Students take part in grant-writing workshops and the Preparing Future Faculty series, and master's students may take part in the grant-writing workshop.
+Doctoral students take part in a grant-writing workshop or the Preparing Future Faculty series, and master's students may take part in the grant-writing workshop.
 The PFF series covers topics such as vita preparation, job search skills, teaching statement development, and mentoring and advising.
-The grant-writing workshop includes a research fair and the opportunity to learn about funding trends and meet program officers and may include a research fair.
+The grant-writing workshop includes the opportunity to learn about funding trends and meet program officers and may include a research fair.

 All NRT students are encouraged to become members of the Resilience Alliance Young Scholars group.
 This international community meets virtually to work on comparative case studies, theory advancement, and co-learning.